 However, on March 19, 2025, the House of Commons voted against this amendment, effectively overturning the proposed exemption for GP practices.
 As a result, GP practices are required to pay the increased NICs rate of 15% from April 2025.

-In summary, despite exemptions granted to certain NHS entities, GP practices are not exempt from the upcoming employer NICs increase and will need to adjust their financial planning accordingly.
+In summary, despite the support granted to certain NHS entities, GP practices will need to adjust their financial planning accordingly.